|

 you they are watching the shop"

-And, as if on cue, someone began pounding loudly at the back
+As if on cue, someone began pounding loudly at the back door.

 "Take her upstairs and out through the skylight," said